 OHA wishes to thank the Institute for Disease Modeling (IDM) for their support.
-Niket Thakkar at IDM has provided software, programming scripts, and technical assistance.
-This report is based on aspects of IDM's technical reports (IDM COVID Reports) and Washington State Department of Health's COVID-19 Situation Reports (WA Situation Reports), adapted for Oregon.
+For this status update, Niket Thakkar at IDM provided the software, programming scripts, and technical assistance.
+This report is based on aspects of IDM's technical reports (IDM)

+COVID Reports) and Washington State Department of Health's COVID-19 Situation Reports (WA Situation Reports), adapted for Oregon.